Buddhika-Rodrigo/my-first-tryout/README.md

 # my-first-tryout
-This is my very first html tryout
+This is my very first github tryout